Resistome: Discovery and Current Data

 The Comprehensive Antibiotic Research Database (CARD) was created to compile a database of resistance genes from this rapidly increasingly available bacterial genomic data.
 The CARD is a compilation of sequence data and identification of resistance genes in unannotated genome sequences.
-The database "includes bioinformatic tools that enable the identification of antibiotic resistance genes from whole- or partial-genome sequence data, including unannotated raw sequence assembly contigs”.
+The database "includes bioinformatic tools that enable the identification of antibiotic resistance genes from whole- or partial-genome sequence data, including unannotated raw sequence assembly contigs".
 It is a resource intended to create a better understanding of the resistome and links healthcare, environmental, agricultural datasets.

+The ResistomeDB was published in 2020 to store the Global Ocean Resistome ., based on the metagenomics samples from the Tara Oceans Project.

 Human pathogens

 A major question surrounding the environmental resistome is: How do pathogenic bacteria acquire antibiotic resistance genes from the environment (and vice versa)?
 To answer this, we need to consider the mechanisms of horizontal gene transfer (HGT) and the various opportunities for contact between environmental bacteria and human pathogens.

 In soil antibiotic resistant bacterial communities, resistance-conferring genes have been found on mobile genetic elements.
 Similarly, in an analysis of the resistome in a water treatment plant, plasmids and other protein-coding mobile genetic elements were present at all levels of filtration, and these mobile elements harbored genes for resistance.
 These soil and water-based resistant communities are known as reservoirs, from which resistance can transfer to pathogenic bacteria.
 Metagenomic sequencing and short-read based assembly have revealed the exchange of antibiotic resistance genes between non-pathogenic environmental soil bacteria and clinical pathogens.
 The portions in the soil bacteria perfectly match the identity of several diverse human pathogens and contain resistance cassettes against five classes of antibiotics.
 These resistance cassettes also contain sequences that reflect recent horizontal gene transfer and provide the mechanism for how that transfer occurred.
 These antibiotic resistant genes also retain their functionality even after they are entirely removed from the context of their original host, emphasizing their compatibility with a wide range of hosts, including pathogens.
 Interestingly, the high conservation of resistance gene identity also was observed in the human gut microbiome.
 Although the average amino acid similarity between human gut microbiota and resistant pathogens was only around 30.2 to 45.5%, their resistance genes perfectly matched those of the pathogenic bacteria, suggesting the resistomes of the human gastrointestinal tract, soil, and clinical pathogens are all connected.
 It should be noted, however, that the risk of transmission cannot simply be extrapolated from abundance of resistome genes in a population, and a multifaceted approach to risk analyses should be considered to fully understand the risks posed.
 For example, the mobility of antibiotic resistant genes has been observed to be dependent on if the population is pathogenic or not, with pathogen communities having far higher proportions of mobile genetic elements.